openconfig/featureprofiles/feature/system/gnmi/metadata/tests/lagre_set_consistency_test/README.md

   *  /lldp/
   *  /lacp/
   *  /protobuf-metadata
-* Push 1st_LARGE_CONFIGURATION and wait for SetResponce that confirm push was sucesfull.
+* Push 1st_LARGE_CONFIGURATION and wait for SetResponse that confirm push was sucesfull.
 * Send subscribe `ONCE` for configuration root-level metadata and verify that it is identical corresponding root-level metadata of 1st_LARGE_CONFIGURATION.
 * For REQUEST of type (GetRequest, SubscribeRequest, CapabilityRequest)
   * Repeat sending rapidly subsequent REQUEST requests for configuration root-level metadata (GetRequest, SubscribeRequest).